lkaihua/rednote-wiki/docs/docs/use-keywords-to-customize-feed-for-traditional-chinese-culture/index.md

 title: Use Keywords to Customize Feed For Traditional Chinese Culture
 ---

-# Use Keywords to Customize Feed For Traditional Chinese Culture
+# Use Keywords to Customize rednote Feed For Traditional Chinese Culture

 You can customize your feed by using keywords.
 The rednote algorithm will recommend content that matches your interests.